WebDiyar/nosql_project/README.md

     cd nosql_project/server
     ```

-4. Install dependencies:
+4. Install server dependencies:

     ```bash
     npm install
     ```

-5. Start the server:
+5. Start the server application:

     ```bash
     npm start
     ```

-## Usage

-Describe how to use your application here.

 ## Accessing the Application

-Once both the client and server are running, you can access the client application by navigating to [http://localhost:3000/](http://localhost:3000/) in your web browser.
+Once both the client and server applications are running, you can access the client application by opening a web browser and navigating to [http://localhost:3000/](http://localhost:3000/).

 ## Contributing

-Contributions are welcome.
-Please follow our [Contribution Guidelines](CONTRIBUTING.md).
+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## License